cfis/ibmpc/docs/part3-text-receiver.md

 !!! warning "Skip kermit.bas"
     Looking back this was the wrong choice.
 I should have started with transferring a binary file, `mskermit.exe`.
 See [Part 6](part6-mskermit.md) for why.

-I didn't remember much about basic, except that it had lots of line numbers.
-To start, you type the command gwbasic which opens this interface:
+I didn't remember much about BASIC, except that it had lots of line numbers.
+To start, you type the command `GWBASIC` which opens this interface:

 ![GW-BASIC](https://upload.wikimedia.org/wikipedia/en/6/6b/GW-BASIC_3.23.png)

 !!! note "Exit GW-BASIC"
     To exit GW-BASIC type in `SYSTEM`.

-Then start typing in your program (see [receive.bas](https://github.com/cfis/ibmpc/blob/master/src/receive.bas)):
+Then start typing in your program (see [receive-text.bas](https://github.com/cfis/ibmpc/blob/master/src/receive-text.bas)):

 ```basic
 10 ON ERROR GOTO 900